ericflo/django-simplestatic/README.rst

     this, as by default it's set to the same value as your Django DEBUG value.

 SIMPLESTATIC_DEBUG_PATH: (Defaults to 'static/')
     The URL path from which to serve static media during development.

+SIMPLESTATIC_CUSTOM_DOMAIN: (Defaults to S3 subdomain URL)
+    A custom domain from which to serve static media in production.
+For example, you may want to use CloudFront as a CDN in front of your S3 bucket.

 SIMPLESTATIC_COMPRESSED_DIR: (Defaults to 'compressed')
     The URL path in S3 to place the compressed and minified versions of the CSS